RosemaryMac/alx-Introduction/README.md

 # 0x00.
-Shell, navigation
+Shell, navigation :file_folder:
-## Welcome to the Matrix!
+## Welcome to the Matrix! :sparkles:
 This project will (probably) be your first experience with an Unix terminal!

 For this project, we used `Ubuntu 20.04`.